 Sourkes Prize in Pharmacology - Established in 1992, this prize is granted to a graduate student whose published paper represents the most significant scientific contribution by any graduate student currently enrolled in the program or who has graduated during the preceding year.

-Mark Nickerson Prize - was established in 1990 by the Department of Pharmacology and Therapeutics in honour of Professor Mark Nickerson, a renowned McGill pharmacologist.
-It is awarded annually to a medical student who has achieved excellence in the unit on Pathobiology, Treatment and Prevention of Disease and has demonstrated, on the basis of interviews, an understanding of the role of pharmacology and therapeutics in contemporary society.
+Mark Nickerson Prize - established in 1990 by the Department of Pharmacology and Therapeutics in honour of Professor Mark Nickerson, a renowned McGill pharmacologist.

-Charles E. Frosst Medical Prize - is awarded annually to a medical student who has achieved excellence in the Unit on Pathobiology, Treatment and Prevention of Disease and has demonstrated, on the basis of interviews, the most promise in the field of Pharmacology.
+Charles E. Frosst Medical Prize - is also awarded annually to a medical student who has achieved excellence in FMD.

 Pharmacology Research Day Prizes:

-Melville Fellowship in Pharmacology - This prize, established in 1994, is awarded annually for the best poster presentations in three categories: junior graduate student; senior graduate student; post doctoral fellow, technician, research associate or reserach assistant.
+Melville Fellowship in Pharmacology - This prize, established in 1994, is awarded annually for the best poster presentations in three categories: junior graduate student; senior graduate student and post doctoral fellow.

 Pharmacology Undergraduate Research Expo Prizes: